Siamak-salimy/SingleCellWorkshop/Personal experience.md

 3 : Read related articles.
 By reading the articles, you can find the data you need better.</Br>
 4 : Use Ubunto instead of VMWare or windows.</Br>
 5 : Use HGR38
+6 : Use Bulild-in Index file from STAR .